Preparations for Quantum Computing in Hadron Physics

 \section{Progress towards the Equation of State of Neutron Stars}

-One of the most anticipated applications of quantum computers is the characterization of many-body systems from the simulation (whether digital or analog) of their basic constituents and interactions.
+One of the most anticipated applications of quantum computers is the characterisation of many-body systems from the simulation (whether digital or analogue) of their basic constituents and interactions.
 Current research mainly focuses on the calculation of the partition function of canonical ensembles, which depends on temperature $T$, number of particles $N$ and volume $V$ (omitted):

 where $\beta = 1/(k_B T)$ and $H$ is the Hamiltonian of the system.